Life Worth Living

 At times we are heavy hearted because of temptations.
-The joy that is a fruit of the Holy Spirit’s presence within runs deeper than those weights.
+But the joy from the Holy Spirit’s presence runs deeper.
 It may not be the bubbling, light feeling all the time but simply a calm trust in the Lord that allows us to stand unwavering in trial and unconquered by the storm.

 Some may tell you that the Christian way is too restrictive to be enjoyed.
 They might think that in order to be happy you must be able to do as you please.
 Just try the Lord!
 You will find it is a pleasure to serve the One who died for you.
 It will become clear to you that the person who serves himself is really the one in bondage and the servant of Christ is the free man.

 True fulfillment is not found in following trends and fashions or patterning our lives to impress others.
-That kind of living becomes a compelling force and leads to bondage.
+That kind of living becomes a compulsive force in us and leads to bondage.
 When we are humble we are free.
 Free to be ourselves.
-Free to rest our minds from thoughts of what others are thinking of us.
+Free to rest our minds from worrying about what others are thinking of us.

 Jesus Offers Life Worth Living

-In Matthew 11:28 we read, “Come unto me, all ye that labor and are heavy laden, and I will give you rest.”
-Here the Son of God, Jesus Christ, offers rest to all who have burdens to bear, whose life-load seems more than they can carry, whose life is unfulfilled, whose life lacks purpose.
+In Matthew 11:28 we read, “Come unto me, all ye that labour and are heavy laden, and I will give you rest.”
+Here Jesus offers rest to all whose load seems more than they can carry, whose life lacks purpose, whose life is unfulfilled.